-The logging information will be provided in XML format.
+The logging information will be provided in a data-interchange format (JSON, XML, etc.).
 The format should be backwards compatible if new parameters are added, also it should allow recording only a subset of full parameters' list.
 The library will be written in C/C++ in the server.